NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_settings_format.rst

 This section is an :ref:`object<object>` contains properties that apply to the model variables your diagnostic needs for its analysis.
 "Dimensions" are meant in the sense of the netCDF `data model <https://www.unidata.ucar.edu/software/netcdf/workshops/2010/datamodels/NcVars.html>`_: informally, they are the "independent variables" whose values are being computed as a function of the values stored in the dimensions.

 Each entry corresponds to a distinct data file (or set of files, if ``multi_file_ok`` is ``true``) downloaded by the framework.
-If your framework needs the same physical quantity samepled with different properties (eg. slices of a variable at multiple pressure levels), specify them as multiple entries.
+If your framework needs the same physical quantity sampled with different properties (eg. slices of a variable at multiple pressure levels), specify them as multiple entries.

 Varlist entry example
 ^^^^^^^^^^^^^^^^^^^^^